Bonn: Culture

 Beethoven's birthplace is located in Bonngasse near the market place.
 Next to the market place is the Old City Hall, built in 1737 in Rococo style, under the rule of Clemens August of Bavaria.
 It is used for receptions of guests of the city, and as an office for the mayor.
 Nearby is the Kurfürstliches Schloss, built as a residence for the prince-elector and now the main building of the University of Bonn.

 Erected in the 11th and 13th century, the Roman Catholic Minster of Bonn is one of Germany's oldest churches.

 The Poppelsdorfer Allee is an avenue flanked by chestnut trees which had the first horsecar of the city.
 It connects the Kurfürstliches Schloss with the Poppelsdorfer Schloss, a palace that was built as a resort for the prince-electors in the first half of the 18th century, and whose grounds are now a botanical garden (the Botanischer Garten Bonn).
 This axis is interrupted by a railway line and Bonn Hauptbahnhof, a building erected in 1883/84.

 The Beethoven Monument stands on the Münsterplatz, which is flanked by the Bonn Minster, one of Germany's oldest churches.

-The three highest structures in the city are the WDR radio mast in Bonn-Venusberg (180 m), the headquarters of the Deutsche Post called Post Tower (162.5 m) and the former building for the German members of parliament Langer Eugen (114.7 m) now the location of the UN Campus.
+The three highest structures in the city are the WDR radio mast in Bonn-Venusberg (180 m), the headquarters of the Deutsche Post called Post Tower (162.5 m) and the Langer Eugen (114.7 m), originally offices for Members of the Bundestag, but today home of the United Nations campus at Bonn.